Edward Byrne Memorial Justice Assistance Grant (JAG) Program

 Idaho Grant Review Council

-• The 2022 JAG Strategy contains Idaho’s summary, needs identification and analysis, priorities and national strategy, coordination, and distribution estimates.
+The FY 2023 JAG Strategy contains a summary and updates on Idaho’s needs identification and analysis, priorities and national strategy, coordination, and distribution estimates.

 ver: 1.0.0 | last updated: